awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-setup-permissions.md

 +  [UpdateOpsItem](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_UpdateOpsItem.html)
 +  [UpdateResourceDataSync](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_UpdateResourceDataSync.html)

-The following procedure describes how to add a full\-access inline policy to an IAM user\.
-If you prefer, you can specify read\-only permission by assigning the following inline policy to a user's account, group, or role\.
+If you prefer, you can specify read\-only permission by adding the following inline policy to your account, group, or role\.

 ```
 {